mishnit/mishnit.github.io/Engg-Manager-README.md

 Note: 'You' in this document is you the engineer/manager.

 # TL;DR:
-I am here to *lead people* to *build great products* using *effictive process management*.
+I am here to *lead people* to *build great products* end to end using *effective process management* (3Ps).
 One of my top priorities is to ensure you stay motivated and stay challenged.
 My goal is to work with you to find the right amount of stretch so you don't get bored and you don't get too stressed.
 You would have freedom and responsibilty at the same time.
+I would keep Transparency, Effective Communication and expectations setting back and forth at the highest priority.

 # My Background
+Hi!
+My name is Nitin Mishra.
+I am a technology enthusiast with business acumen, a wisdom seeker, influencer, author and TEDx speaker.
 I’m an engineer turned manager and have worked with a lot of early/late stage startups and also at MNCs like TCS Innovation Labs for last 8 years.
 This gives me the unique experience of learning what works and what doesn’t at both ends of the scale spectrum.
 I have a passion for using technology to build products that solve real world problems.
 What I am most passionate though is managing engineers and building great high performing but empathetic teams.
+I spend most of my weekends learning new stuff on medium, reddit, dzone, github, slack, firstround, infoQ and highscalability.

 # My Leadership Style
 Key points that define my Leadership style are as follows: